tvmir/leetcode/solutions.md

       fast = fast.next.next;
     }

-    // Break list and assign it's tail be to null prev.next = null;
+    // Break list and assign its tail to be null prev.next = null;

     // Assigning the head and tail of the second half